noisecode3/TombRaiderLinuxLauncher/README.md

 ## Features

+- Run level wine/proton from app
+- Search trle.net with a fast offline indexing
+- Lazy loading trle.net level info (runtime scraping)
-- Integrates with Linux launchers (Steam, Lutris, etc.)
+- Integrates with Linux other launchers (Steam, Lutris, etc.)
-- Controller mapper support (e.g., qjoypad, antimicrox)
+- Controller mapper support using uinput
-- Save file and configuration backups
+- Game save and configuration file backups
 - Workarounds for Linux/Wine compatibility issues
-- Modding support for executable-based mods
+- Modding support for executable-based mods(Download and applying open source modes)
 - Level download and installation from trle.net
 - Pool level files to save disk space, need NTFS on Windows for hard links
 - Respectful scraping and filtering of data from trle.net (with site owner permission)